RandyPatterson/aksworkshop_student/README.md

 In this exercise, you will create a Job and a CronJob.
 Jobs are used to run a task to completion, while CronJobs are used to run a task at a specific time or at regular intervals.

 ### Task 1 - Working with Kubernetes Jobs
 A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
 As pods successfully complete, the Job tracks the successful completions.
-When a specified number of successful completions is reached, the task (ie, Job) is complete.
+When a specified number of successful completions is reached, the task (i.e., Job) is complete.
 Deleting a Job will clean up the Pods it created.
 Suspending a Job will delete its active Pods until the Job is resumed again.

 A simple case is to create one Job object in order to reliably run one Pod to completion.
 The Job object will start a new Pod if the first Pod fails or is deleted (for example due to a node hardware failure or a node reboot).